 Alan Kelly and Conor Teljeur (Trinity College Dublin) adapted and implemented the scan technique for statistical monitoring, in discussion with Helen Dolk (EUROCAT Project Leader, University of Ulster) with first results presented to the Registry Leader's Meeting (RLM) in Heidelberg 2003.
-Subsequently, the statistical code was incorporated into the EUROCAT Data Management Programme (EDMP) by James Densem (Biomedical Computing Ltd).
+Subsequently, the statistical code was incorporated into the EUROCAT Data Management Program (EDMP) by James Densem (Biomedical Computing Ltd).
 Statistical monitoring was co-ordinated by Araceli Busby (LSHTM) until 2005, and by Maria Loane (Central Registry, UU) since then.
 In 2006, data analysis using the standard software was transferred from Dublin to Central Registry.
+From 2010, Joan Morris (Queen Mary University of London) has provided statistical expertise.
 This protocol has been written by all those involved.